yasumat/RobustPhotometricStereo/README.md

 # Robust Photometric Stereo in Python

-written by Yasuyuki Matsushita (yasumat@ist.osaka-u.ac.jp)
+written by Yasuyuki Matsushita (yasumat@ist.osaka-u.ac.jp) supported by Osaka University and JSPS KAKENHI Grant Number JP16H01732, Japan

-based on a part of robust photometric stereo works in 2010-2018 conducted at Microsoft Research Asia and Osaka University together with external collaborators.
+based on a part of robust photometric stereo works in 2010-2018 conducted at Microsoft Research Asia and Osaka University together with external collaborators listed in the publication list below.

 ### What is Photometric Stereo?